zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Insert a key-value pair into a table.

-   :t: the table to modify.
+   :param t: the table to modify.

-   :key: the key at which to insert the value.
+   :param key: the key at which to insert the value.

-   :val: the value to insert.
+   :param val: the value to insert.

    :returns: true if the key-value pair was inserted, or false if the key